apache/arrow/docs/source/cpp/tutorials/compute_tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before we begin, we’ll initialize a :class:`Table` with two columns to play with.
-We’ll use the method from the Arrow data structure tutorial<link>, so look back there if anything’s confusing:
+We’ll use the method from :doc:`/cpp/tutorials/basic_arrow`, so look back there if anything’s confusing:

 .. literalinclude:: ../../../../cpp/examples/tutorial_examples/compute_example.cc